sirrice/icd9/README.md

           001.0 Cholera due to vibrio cholerae

 This library encodes all ICD9 codes into a tree that captures this relationship.
-This tree only contains codes, and not the description text.
+It also includes a code descriptions file that can also be imported to provide english descriptions for each code.

 ## Using the library

-Include `icd9.py` in your python path, and put `codes.json` somewhere convenient.
+Include `icd9.py` in your python path.
+Then put `codes.json` and `descriptions.csv` somewhere convenient.
 Here's a simple example:

     from icd9 import ICD9

     # feel free to replace with your path to the json file
-    tree = ICD9('codes.json')
+    tree = ICD9('codes.json', 'descriptions.csv')

     # list of top level codes (e.g., '001-139', ...)
     toplevelnodes = tree.children